We use amazing technologies to connect, build remote teams, be location independent, telecommute and work from a beach in Thailand or Bali.

 2. Embrace it

 Take time to understand what’s happening.
 Attend events, read, network, listen.
 Be open.
 Times of change are extremely rich in opportunities for those who don’t hold on to the past.

 Don’t go into a dying industry.

-It doesn’t matter how clever you are, going into a dying industry is really hard.
-Unless you’re at the disruptive element of it.
+It doesn’t matter how clever you are, going into a dying industry is really hard—unless you’re at the disruptive end of it.
 If your job is going to be taken by robots, make sure you’re the person learning to code the robots, rather than the person whose job those bots will be pinching.

 3. Create the next version of it